 I heard about the Noom diet in my dietitian circles (they do employ RDs!).
 I knew it was a top weight loss plan that approached diet from a different angle, with a bigger focus on mindset and stress management.

 When I was given the opportunity to try it out, I was excited!
-COVID-quarantine had led me to pack on about 10 pounds and my pants were starting to feel tight.
+Recently, I packed on about 10 pounds and my pants were starting to feel tight.
 Last year, I lost 25 pounds and didn’t want to put it all back on.